Right-to-try law: Proponents

 The chief advocate of right-to-try laws is the Goldwater Institute, a libertarian think tank based in Arizona, which created the model act on which the state laws are based.
 Kurt Altman, national policy adviser for the institute, has said that right-to-try laws return control of medical decisions "back to a local level".
 Other proponents include patients and their families, as well as patient advocate groups.
 Supporters of these laws sometimes describe them as "Dallas Buyers Club" bills, a reference to a movie about an American man with AIDS who smuggled unapproved treatments from foreign countries to fellow patients.
 Some have likened the efforts of terminally ill patients to procure unapproved drugs in development to those of ACT-UP and other AIDS organizations of the 1980s.

 One ethical argument for the right to try unapproved treatments is that if patients have the right to die through physician-assisted suicide or voluntary euthanasia, they should also be afforded the right to try.

-In 2016, Houston oncologist Dr. Ebrahim Delpassand testified to a US Senate committee that he treated 78 patients for neuroendocrine cancer with LU-177 octreotate under the Texas Right to Try law, after the FDA refused permission to include those patients in the clinical trial that he was running.
+In 2016, Houston oncologist Dr. Ebrahim Delpassand testified to a US Senate committee considering passing the Trickett Wendler Right to Try Act of 2016, that he treated 78 patients for neuroendocrine cancer with LU-177 octreotate under the Texas Right to Try law, after the FDA refused permission to include those patients in the clinical trial that he was running.
 However, the drug's manufacturer, Advanced Accelerator Applications, has made this drug available through an expanded access program for patients with neuroendocrine tumors, so it is disputed whether this is a substantiated case of a right to try law being used to gain patients access to an investigational product.
+However, the latter program is extremely limited, as it is restricted to inoperable, somatostatin receptor positive, neuroendocrine tumors, that are progressive under somatostatin analogue therapy.
 State legislators in Texas and North Carolina have introduced bills that would expand state right-to-try laws to include stem cell and tissue based regenerative therapies currently in development and to allow patients with serious, chronic illness to use the right-to-try pathway.

+Further legislation

+Expanded access beyond right-to-try followed after the federal law was enacted.
 In 2024, following calls for regulatory and legal change that will expand access to controlled substances among terminally ill populations, two legal cases related to expanded utilization of psilocybin are moving through the federal court system.
 The Advanced Integrative Medicine Science (AIMS) Institute in concert with the NPA filed a series of lawsuits seeking both the rescheduling of and expanded right to try access to psilocybin.

+In April 2026, an executive order was signed to accelerate psychedelic research and access.
+The order specifically directs federal agencies to streamline right-to-try pathways for psychedelic-assisted therapies.

+Right-to-Try 2.0 (RtT2) laws are United States state laws created by Individualized Treatments Acts with the intent to allow terminally ill patients access to individualized experimental therapies that have not completed Phase I testing.